20centcroak/github-cheatsheet/cheatsheet.md

 >[master 79930f9] Merge branch 'conflict-feature'

 ## Tracking branch
-a tracking branch is a reference to a remote branch.
+A tracking branch is a local branch that represents a remote branch.
 They are associated with a local branch.
 Generally local and remote branch share their name but this is the user's choice.

 Let's create and chekout a new branch: